akkornel/gcs_gcp/packer/README.md

 ## Permissions

-The Cloud Build Default Service Account needs two roles on the Packer Service Account:
+The Cloud Build Default Service Account needs the following roles on the Packer Service Account:

 * `roles/iam.serviceAccountUser`